-Mario J. Pérez-Jiménez and Fernando Sancho-Caparrini
+Pérez-Jiménez, M.J. and Sancho-Caparrini, F.

-Department of Computer Science and Artificial Intelligence, University of Seville, Spain
+Dpt.
+Computer Science and Artificial Intelligence.
+University of Seville.
+Spain

 Abstract.
 Our main goal in this paper is to give molecular solutions for two NP-complete problems, namely Subset-sum and Knapsack, in a sticker based model for DNA computations.
 In order to achieve this, we have used a finite set sorting subroutine together with the description of a procedure to formally verify the designed programs through the labeling of test tubes using inductive techniques.